March 23, 2023

 • Marine Street

-Find other San Diego Surf Spot reviews here and subscribe to get new surf reviews like this one below:
+Find other San Diego Surf Spot reviews here and subscribe to get new surf reviews like this one below.
+I release new surf reviews monthly!

 Please keep your parks and beaches clean by picking up after yourself.
 Do me a favor and surf La Jolla Shores how you found it.
 Check out Surfrider San Diego if you are looking to participate or contribute to a charitable ocean cause.